nosas/blog/toonvision/multiclassification/article.md

 `KerasTuner` is a tool that automates the hyperparameter optimization process.
 Hyperparameters include the model's layers, layer sizes, and optimizer, among other things.
-We will use this this tool and save time from manually tuning the model and comparing the results.
+We will use this tool and save time from manually tuning the model and comparing the results.

 First, we must write a function to define the model with various hyperparameter values.
-We'll call the function `model_builder` and pass it [HyperParameter](https://keras.io/api/keras_tuner/hyperparameters/) object, `hp`,  as an argument.
+We'll call the function `model_builder` and pass it a [HyperParameter](https://keras.io/api/keras_tuner/hyperparameters/) object, `hp`, as an argument.

 We use the `hp` object to define the model's hyperparameter search space.
 For instance, in the first Conv2D layer we use `hp.Int` to restrict the filter search space to 4, 8, 12, or 16.
-In the same layer we also use `hp.Choice` to restrict the kernel size search space to either 3 or 5.
+In the same layer, we also use `hp.Choice` to restrict the kernel size search space to either 3 or 5.

 ```python
 def model_builder(hp):